Derecho-Project/cascade/src/applications/standalone/kvs_client/README.md

 project-folder/build/cfg/n1 $ cascade_server
 Press Enter to Shutdown.
 ```
-When both processes starts successfully, you can should see it prompt `Press Enter to Shutdown.` Then, you can run the test on the client console as follows.
+When both processes starts successfully, you should see it prompt `Press Enter to Shutdown.` Then, you can run the test on the client console as follows.
 ```
-project-folder/build/cfg/n2 $ cascade_client
+project-folder/build/cfg/n2 $ kvs_client
 KVS Client Example in C++.
 1) Load configuration and connecting to cascade service...
 - connected.